How Much Does It Cost to Develop an App Like Tinder?

 This is a competitive space in Google because there are other people like you searching for the answer.
 Companies hope that by providing you with an answer, they can point you toward their services.

-We don’t develop mobile apps, but still get these questions from time to time.
+We get these questions occasionally too.
 I’ll try to answer it from a different perspective than you usually find elsewhere.

 The wrong question

 You know the app, you like it, and you think a similar app in your domain could be an excellent business opportunity.
 All you need to know is the cost to see if the numbers add up.

 So why might this be a wrong question?

 What makes this question wrong is not the question itself, but the time and place you ask it.